en

 1. Human problems have one common root.

 Our human problems are so diverse that it may seem almost ridiculous to suggest, as Krishnamurti does, that they could all be solved in the blink of an eye.
-And yes, the task is impossible if we take each problem and seek a solution one by one.
+And yes, the task is impossible if we take each problem one by one and seek a solution.

 We must take a totally different view.